-We have met the Pre-IND meeting milestone payment encompassing AL001.
-If we fail to meet a milestone payment by the specified date, the licensor may terminate the respective license agreement.
-If the licensor were to terminate either license agreement for whatever reason, it would materially and adversely affect our business, financial position and future prospects and you would likely lose the entirety of your investment in us.
+We have met the pre-IND meeting, IND application filing, and successfully completed the Phase I clinical trial milestones encompassing AL001.
+If we fail to meet a milestone payment by the specified date, the Licensor may terminate the respective license agreement.
+If the Licensor were to terminate either license agreement for whatever reason, it would materially and adversely affect our business, financial position and future prospects and you would likely lose the entirety of your investment in us.